The BMO mapping was updated in planning schemes across Victoria on 3 October 2017, via amendment GC13.

 A request to remove the BMO from land can be made at any time by the property owner or local government.
 There is no fee for lodging a request to review the mapping.

 A request to remove the BMO should be discussed with your local council before you lodge a formal request.
 Your council will give you general advice and may also consult with the CFA and the department.

 Providing the contact details of the relevant council officer with your request will streamline the process.
 It will allow the department officers to discuss your application directly with the council in a timely manner.

 If the council supports your request, this can be added as a note or an attachment.
 This isn’t mandatory.
 A landowner can still submit a request without council support, however the department officers will consult with council.

-The form below should be used to ensure all relevant information is supplied (including property address and photographic evidence showing the vegetation is no longer present).
+The form must be completed to ensure all relevant information is supplied, including the property address and photographic evidence showing the vegetation is no longer present.

 A request to remove the BMO will be assessed against the mapping criteria set out in Fact sheet: Bushfire Mapping Methodology and Criteria (PDF, 332.5 KB) or (DOCX, 322.5 KB)